CNES/pangeo-pyinterp/docs/source/setup/build.rst

 The first command compiles the extension to generate a coverage mapping to allow code coverage analysis.
-The second command performs the Python and C++ unit tests, analyzes the coverage of the C++ code, and generates the associated HTML report with `lcov <http://ltp.sourceforge.net/coverage/lcov.php>`_.
+The second command performs the Python and C++ unit tests, analyze the coverage of the C++ code, and generates the associated HTML report with `lcov <http://ltp.sourceforge.net/coverage/lcov.php>`_.
 The generated report is available in the ``htmllcov`` directory located at the root of the project.